Complete Health Indicator Report of Cesarean Delivery in Low Risk Women

 - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC)

 Data NotesDue to data collection methodology, it is possible that Utah Vital Statistics data misclassified types of cesarean section prior to 2013.
 Interpret these data with caution. [[br]] [[br]]"Low risk" refers to women giving birth whose baby is term (37 weeks or greater), singleton (not a twin or other multiple-fetus pregnancy), and in the vertex or head down position.
-The CDC defines "low risk cesarean delivery" as a cesarean delivery among term (37 or more completed weeks), singleton, vertex (head first) births to women giving birth for the first time.
-This is a subset of the above definition.
-The U.S. rate for low risk cesarean delivery was 25.9% in 2018.
+There is no comparable U.S. data for this measure since 2007, when the rate was 90.8%.